nateberkopec/demodaystaos/index.md

 Taos DemoDays is a regular gathering where Taos’ tech community shares what they’ve been up to with small, informal demos and lightning talks.

-Open to all technologists, programmers, makers, digital doers of all sizes and stripes.
+Open to all technologists, programmers, makers, digital doers and tech hobbyists of all sizes and stripes.

 ### The Format